 Welcome back to a weekly feature here at Movies With Abe.
-I'm going to be providing a handy guide to a few choice movies currently playing in theatres as well as several films newly released on DVD.
-I’ll also aim to comment on those films I have not yet had the chance to see, and I invite you to add in your thoughts on any films I haven’t seen in the comments below.
-Understandably, some weeks will have considerably fewer releases to address than others.
+I'm going to be providing a handy guide to a few choice movies currently playing in theatres as well as several films newly released on DVD and Netflix.
+I invite you to add in your thoughts on any films I haven’t seen in the comments below.

 New to DVD